rizitis/rizitis.github.io/slackware/installation-hacks.md

   This allowed for someone to get the Slackware Linux distribution quickly.
 For example, if you know you don't want the X Window System, just skip all of the X software set.<br>
   - Now days things are better, but for historical reasons Slackware kept the same structure.
   Any way a full Slackware installation is always the better and safe choise, but sometime we dont realy like or want or need it...<br>
-  So **A**, **AP**, **F**, **L**, and **N** are for sure what **MUST** be installed for a very minimal installation.<br>
+  So **A**, **AP**, **F**, **L**, and **N** are for sure what **MUST** be installed for a very minimal installation of custom Slackware system<br>
-  That not mean other sets are optionals but ok lets say you dont want emacs,howtos,KDE,xfce etc... <br>
+  That not mean other sets are optionals but lets say you dont want emacs,howtos,KDE,xfce etc... <br>
-  What Ι can say (but not suggest) is this: Every set has inside a `tagfile` if some day you think you need one more set but not all of it at least install<br> from `tagfile` everything has `:REC` option.
-But even this its not a mandatory for example gcc is :OPT which is true,<br> in theory its not requitment for a Linux system but do you need it?
+  What Ι can say (but not suggest) is this:
+  - Every set has inside a `tagfile` if some day you think you need one more set but not all of it at least install<br> from `tagfile` everything has `:REC` and `:ADD` option.
+But even this its not a mandatory for example gcc is :OPT which is true,<br> in theory its not requitment for a Linux system but do you realy not need it?
 You know...
-What i can say is that if you install everything is :REC in tagfile(s) you will have a booting Slackware system 100%, **but** if you need to install something more or compile etc... you are on your own for deps resolution.
-You and Arch wiki ;)
+  Again what i can say but not suggest is:
+  - If you install everything is :REC and :ADD in tagfile(s) you will have a `custom` booting Slackware system 100%, **but** if you need to install something more or compile etc... you are on your `own` for deps resolution.
+  Presonally I always have a full Slackware installation.

+  ---

   **SETS**